Asking Questions and Getting Treatment

 “It was fascinating to learn more about the disease and the kind of research that is being done.
 It was also very special to meet other families who had suffered from it," said Beckett.

-The next Hepatoblastoma Day is planned for late winter / early spring 2020 in Cincinnati.
+The next Hepatoblastoma Day is planned for spring 2021.
+Location to be determined.
 The ultimate goal of these meetings is to create a national registry – possibly even international – and focus on relapse cases and patients who don’t follow the standard care path.

 Today, the Morrises are now focused on the here and now, which includes Cormac’s medication: an immunosuppressant twice a day, and making new memories.